Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/HLD/LoadBalancer.md

 +++
-title = 'LoadBalancer'
+title = 'Load Balancer'
 date = 2024-12-24T08:26:36+05:30
-url= "/post/systemDesign/fundamental/loadbalancer"
+url= "/post/systemDesign/hld/loadbalancer"
 tags = ['interview question', 'system design']
 +++

 ## Load Balancer.

-It distributes the load to the application and there are two types Application L7 load balance (modern) and Network L4 Load Balancer (faster).
+It distributes the load to the application and there are two types **Application L7 load balance** (modern) and **Network L4 Load Balancer** (faster).

 Application is layer 7 in the OSI model and Network is the layer 4 in OSI Model.

+The main difference between Application and Network Lead Balancer is Application loadbalancer can read the header/session/data/response.
+It takes dicision to distribute the traffic based on the data.
+It can also do the caching as it can store the response.
+Loadbalancer can also be used for caching.

+Network has the TCP port, IP port and based on it it source the request to the server.
+It is faster.

 There are many algorithm.
-Static Algorithm - Round Robin, Weighted Round Robin, IP Hash.
+>**Static Algorithm** - Round Robin, Weighted Round Robin, IP Hash.
-Dynamic Algorithm - Least Connection, Weighted Least Connection, Least Response Time.
+**Dynamic Algorithm** - Least Connection, Weighted Least Connection, Least Response Time.

 ### Round Robin.

 It will assign the request to one server then to the next one then to the other one.
 It will simple count and assign the request to the server sequence.

-Advantage - Very easy implementation.
+**Advantage** - Very easy implementation.
 Equal load distribution to all the servers.

-Disadvantage - One server with high capacity and another wit low capacity will be treated the same.
+**Disadvantage** - One server with high capacity and another wit low capacity will be treated the same.
 Change that low capacity server will go down because of overload of requests.

-### LoadBalancer.

-The main difference between Application and Network Lead Balancer is Application loadbalancer can read the header/session/data/response.
-It takes dicision to distribute the traffic based on the data.
-It can also do the caching as it can store the response.
-Loadbalancer can also be used for caching.

-Network has the TCP port, IP port and based on it it source the request to the server.
-It is faster.

 ### Weighted Round Robin.